ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 # Infrastructure and Endpoint Security
 {: #IES-domain}

-## Core network Protection / network segmentation capability
+## Core network Protection and network segmentation capability
 {: #core-network-protection}

 {{site.data.keyword.Bluemix_notm}} provides several standard network isolation capabilities to help customer segregate and secure traffic and compute workloads.
 Please see the methods below.
 These isolation techniques ensure that any attacks are contained in a network area and to limit the “blast radius."
 Please see the following links for more information on network segmentation: